hbkfukuda/hello-world/README.md

 # hello-world

-This is my start-up project for GutHub.
+This is my start-up project for GitHub.